vaughnteegarden/slate/source/includes/_howtocategory.md

 Shoppable Ads can do more than link to a single product, it can link to a category of products in your Rezolve Commerce Engine.
 Scanning an ad that contains a category link will bring up a list of subcategories and products in that category.

-Once you have navigated to a product, purchasing follows one of the previous two examples (either Instant Buy or Cart Buy).
+Once a product has been selected, purchasing follows one of the previous examples of Instant Buy Flow or Cart Buy Flow (minus the scan step).